How do I Farkback? (i.e., how do I contact someone at Fark?)

 NOT allowed on Fark:

-- Expandables - ads that expands when you roll over it.
+- Expandables - ads that expand when you roll over them.

-- Audio ads - ads that starts playing audio without an explicit "click" from the user.
+- Audioplay audio ads - ads that start playing audio without an explicit "click" from the user.

-- Pop-ups/Pop-overs/Pop-unders - ads, including surveys (with the exception of the Scorecard Research survey - see below), that pop up new windows on top (or under) the current window, or slide across your screen.
+- Pop-ups/Pop-overs/Pop-unders - ads, including surveys, that pop up new windows on top (or under) the current window, or slide across your screen (with the exception of a small ad at the bottom of mobile Fark that stays on your screen as you scroll unless you close it).

 - NSFW ads.